ZakariaICT/BallTickets/Portfolio.md

 #### What do i need to do for this learning outcome?

-- Explain what is the benefit of my idea?
+- [x] Explain what the benefit is of my idea?
-- Create a research document with all the questions asked in Canvas.
+- [x] Create a research document with all the questions asked in Canvas.
-- What business processes are needed for the succes of my software?
+- [x] What business processes are needed for the succes of my software?
 - Use swimming lanes.
 Activity Diagrams

 #### What have i done for this learning outcome?